 Choosing an input amplifier is easy if a few requirements are taken into consideration.
-First, to limit the magnitude of the voltage spike seen by the amplifier from charging the sampling capacitor, choose an amplifier that has a low output impedance ( $<100\Omega$ ) at the closed-loop bandwidth frequency.
-For example, if an amplifier is used in a gain of 1 and has a unity-gain bandwidth of 50MHz, then the output impedance at 50MHz must be less than $100\Omega$ .
+First, to limit the magnitude of the voltage spike seen by the amplifier from charging the sampling capacitor, choose an amplifier that has a low output impedance (<100 Ω) at the closed-loop bandwidth frequency.
+For example, if an amplifier is used with a gain of 1 and has a unity-gain bandwidth of 50MHz, then the output impedance at 50MHz must be less than 100Ω .
 The second requirement is that the closed-loop bandwidth must be greater than 40MHz to ensure adequate small-signal settling for full throughput rate.
 If slower op amps are used, more time for settling can be provided by increasing the time between conversions.
-The best choice for an op amp to drive the LTC1403/LTC1403A will depend on the application.
+The best choice for an op amp to drive the LTC1403-1/LTC1403A-1 will depend on the application.
 Generally, applications fall into two categories: AC applications where dynamic specifications are most critical and time domain applications where DC accuracy and settling time are most critical.
-The following list is a summary of the op amps that are suitable for driving the LTC1403/LTC1403A.
-(More detailed information is available in the Linear Technology Databooks and on the LinearViewTM CD-ROM.)
+The following list is a summary of the op amps that are suitable for driving the LTC1403-1/LTC1403A-1.
+(More detailed information is available in the Linear Technology Databooks and our website at www.linear.com.)